 Clicking on an arrow's editing handle will select the arrow.
 A selected arrow is drawn in red.
 Dragging an editing handle will reposition the selected arrow.

-Clicking on a location on the field that is not on an existing arrow's editing handle will start the creation of a NEW arrow.
+If no arrows are on the field, clicking on a location on the field will start the creation of an arrow.